FAFSA How-To

 Also, the Direct Data Exchange, which allows automatic population of a student's FAFSA with tax return data and decreases the need for additional documentation, can be used by millions more students and families under PPY (see below), since the data from two years prior would be readily available upon application.

 The results of your FAFSA or the Student Aid Index (SAI) will be sent to each school you list on the FAFSA.
-Carroll's priority deadline for receipt of the FAFSA is March 1 of this year.
+Carroll's priority deadline for receipt of the FAFSA is February 1

 The FAFSA requests information about two-year prior taxes based on the assumption that is the best way to project a family's ability to contribute to their student's cost of education.